 International Construction Cost Comparison

-The rapid growth of city centers around the world are creating new challenges for engineers and infrastructures.
+The rapid growth of city centers around the world is creating new challenges for engineers and infrastructures.
 Increased pollution, urban flooding and water scarcity have become apparent over the past decades.
-Low impact development (LID), best management practices (BMPs), sustainable urban drainage (SuDS), and water sensitive urban design (WSUD) have emerged as the prominent strategies to control urban runoff [Zhu 2022].
-Bio-retention, green roofs, grassed swales, and permeable pavement are essential measures of a Sponge City (SC) to provide and maintain natural ecosystems.
+Low impact development (LID), best management practices (BMPs), sustainable urban drainage (SUD), and water sensitive urban design (WSUD) are emerging as the prominent strategies to control urban runoff [Zhu 2022].
+Bio-retention, green roofs, grassed swales, and permeable pavement are essential measures of a Sponge City (SC) in providing and maintaining natural ecosystems.

 Figure 1.
 The framework of LCA combined with LCC method [Zhu 2022]